 - Add the Tex Mex spice blend (chili powder, cumin, oregano, salt & pepper) to the chicken.

-- Add the onion, jalapenos and garlic to the chicken and cook until tender, about 5-8 minutes.
+- Add the onion, bell pepper, and jalapeño to the chicken and cook until tender, about 5-8 minutes.

 - Add the enchilada sauce and chicken stock to the pan.

 - Reduce heat to low, cover the pan with a large lid and cook for 15 minutes until rice is tender. *If you don't have a lid large enough for the cast iron skillet, place a sheet pan over the skillet.*